rubix-studios-pty-ltd/rubix-redis-bridge/README.md

 Authorization: Bearer <token>
 ```

-The bearer scheme is parsed case-insensitively, so `Bearer`, `bearer`, and `BEARER` are accepted.
+The bearer scheme is case-insensitive, so `Bearer`, `bearer`, or `BEARER` is acceptable.

-Single command format:
+Single command:

 ```json
 ["SET", "hello", "world"]
 ```

-Pipeline format:
+Pipeline:

 ```json
 [